About the school

-Performance opportunities include Nutcracker in December and our annual recital at Holy Names University in the Spring.
+Performance opportunities include Nutcracker in December and our annual recital in the Spring.
 Adult dancers are included in the spring recital.
 The school places a value on composition practice and productions often include student created works.

 Piedmont Ballet Academy has been long known in Piedmont and beyond to be a place where children and adults alike can relax, make friends, and grow as dancers.
 Many families describe our school as one of their child's happiest places.